LuckyLizard-MKEL1123/stm32morse/README.md

 3. The source code is generated in C language: [stm32morse.c](pastelink)

   - Port A, Pin 5 represent the green LED on the nucleo board
-  - An array is declared to determine the Pin toggling
+  - An array is declared to determine the sequence of pin toggling

 | Letter | Morse code | How it's coded ** *() represents delay*|
 | ----------- | ----------- | ----------- |